Déjà Vu (Giorgio Moroder album): Critical reception

 Déjà Vu received mixed reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 54 based on 25 reviews, which indicates "mixed or average reviews".

 Singles

-"74 Is the New 24", an instrumental song, served as the album's lead single released on 11 November 2014.
+"74 Is the New 24" was the album's lead single, and was released on 11 November 2014.